 How to make Pork Stroganoff

-Cook the ground pork in a large, non-stick, frying pan.
+Cook the ground pork in a large frying pan over medium-high heat until it’s no longer pink, breaking up the meat as it cooks.
 Remove the pork to a clean bowl.
 To the same pan, melt some butter and cook the mushrooms until browned.
 Add the apple and cook until starting to soften.
 Add the wine and simmer for a couple of minutes to cook off the alcohol.
 Return the pork to the skillet.
 Season with salt, pepper and dried onion and simmer for a few minutes.
 Turn the heat to low and stir in the sour cream and chives.

 Meanwhile, cook egg noodles according to package directions.
 Drain the noodles and return them to the pot.
-Stir in butter, sour cream, chives and salt until the butter is melted.
+Stir in the remaining butter, sour cream, chives and salt to the cooked noodles until the butter is melted.
 Add the pork mixture to the buttered noodles and stir to combine.
 Serve immediately.
-Or store in an air tight container in the refrigerator for up to three days.
+Or store in an airtight container in your fridge for up to three days.
 This dish reheats well in the microwave.
 Just top with some additional sour cream to serve.

 What wine goes with Pork Stroganoff